Tuesday, January 4, 2011

 In 1938, he hit 58 home runs, equalling Jimmie Foxx's 1932 performance as the most that anyone would hit in the majors between 1927 and 1961 -- and as the most any right-handed hitter as ever hit in Major League Baseball without steroids.
 In 1940, with the Tigers having obtained Rudy York, who couldn't play any position but first, Greenberg moved to left field, helped the Tigers win another Pennant (they lost the Series to the Cincinnati Reds), and became the first player ever to be named MVP at 2 different positions (a feat since matched only by Robin Yount).

-He returned from service in World War II in time to rejoin the Tigers for the Pennant drive, hitting a grand slam on the final day of the season to clinch.
+He returned from service in World War II in time to rejoin the Tigers for the Pennant drive, hitting a grand slam on the final day of the 1945 season to clinch.
 Again, the Tigers played the Cubs, and again they won.
 A bad back convinced Greenberg to retire after the '46 season, but the Pirates asked him to come back, so he could tutor their young slugger Ralph Kiner.
-They offered him baseball's first $100,000 a year salary.
+They offered him baseball's 1st $100,000-a-year salary.
+(With inflation, it would be worth a shade over $1 million today.)
 He took it on the condition that it be his last season.
 Kiner never forgot Greenberg's kindness.

-Nor did Jackie Robinson, whose first season was Greenberg's last.
-Facing anti-Semitism on a greater scale than any player ever had, Greenberg was the one player who could, and did, truthfully say to modern baseball's first black player, "I know what you're going through."
+Nor did Jackie Robinson, whose 1st season was Greenberg's last.
+Facing anti-Semitism on a greater scale than any player ever had, Greenberg was the one player who could, and did, truthfully say to modern baseball's 1st black player, "I know what you're going through."

-On May 17, 1947, when the Pirates played the Brooklyn Dodgers, Robinson laid down a bunt, and in his effort to reach first base collided with Greenberg.
+On May 17, 1947, when the Pirates played the Brooklyn Dodgers, Robinson laid down a bunt, and, in his effort to reach 1st base, collided with Greenberg.
 Neither man was hurt.
-Later in the game, Greenberg walked, and, as Robinson was also playing first that season (moving to second the next year), they had a chance to talk:
+Later in the game, Greenberg walked, and, as Robinson was also playing 1st that season (moving to 2nd the next year), they had a chance to talk:

 Greenberg, then: "Don't pay attention to these guys who are trying to make it hard for you.
 Stick in there...
 I hope you and I can get together for a talk.
 There are a few things I've learned down through the years that might help you and make it easier."